Junior Sister

 HOURS OF WORK

-This is a Part Time position working 30 hours per week.
-This is also a fixed term contract for 12 months.
+This is a Full-Time position working 37.5 hours per week.

 This role can work across a variety of shift patterns that could include late shifts, nights or early shifts.